DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `||`: Blocks resources from domains or parts thereof from being loaded.
 For non-domain-specific resources, no pre-emption is needed at all.
 * `@@`: Whitelists resources from specific URLs to make them load.
-* `$third-party` / `$3p`: Ensures that resources from a domain is only blocked if you're not visiting the domain itself.
+* `$third-party` / `$3p`: Ensures that resources from a domain are only blocked if you're not visiting the domain itself.
-* `$domain=`: Ensures that resources from a domain is only blocked if you're visiting a specified website.
+* `$domain=`: Ensures that resources from a domain are only blocked if you're visiting a specified website.
 * `$generichide`: Prevents all non-domain-specific hiding entries from working on a website.
-* `$script`: Blocks resources from domains or parts thereof from being loaded, but only if it is a script, e.g. a JavaScript runtime.
+* `$script`: Blocks resources from domains or parts thereof from being loaded, but only if it's a script, e.g. a JavaScript runtime.
-* `$document`: Frequently also used to make it more certain that a page warning shows up when loading such a page.
+* `$document`: Shows a danger warning when loading a page.
 * `$csp`: Inserts additional *Content Security Policies* into the page.

 #### Universal